Untitled-Document-1/openwrt-adblock/README.md

 sleep 60 && /etc/adblock.sh &
 ```
 #### Alternatively: add a cron job ####
 * If your router is not restarted very often then a cron job may more suitable for keeping the blocked hosts file up-to-date.
-The following example shows a cron job that runs at 4am every day.
+The following example shows a cron job that runs at 4am every day:
 ````
 0 4 * * * /etc/adblock.sh
 ````